The US government is submitting an appeal to abolish the mandatory wearing of masks on transportation

 The Justice Department said it wants to wait for the opinion of the country’s main federal health agency, the Centers for Disease Control and Prevention (CDC), before making any decision.

-The CDC finally asked him on Wednesday to appeal, arguing that mandatory mask-wearing on transportation remains a “public health essential” against Covid-19.
+The CDC finally asked him on Wednesday to appeal, saying mandatory mask-wearing on transportation remains a “public health essential” against COVID-19.

 “In light of the CDC’s assessment (…), the Department of Justice has initiated an appeal process,” said US State Department spokesman Anthony Cooley.